Mix It Up with Interval Training

 Challenge yourself with bursts of vigorous activity — you may save time to boot.

 When you’re busy, exercise can be hard to fit in.
 One way to maximize your time is with interval training.
 It may help you shorten your workouts while keeping you fit.
-It also adds challenge, variety and fun into your workout.
+It can also add challenge, variety and fun into your workout.

 Some examples of interval workouts are:

-- Walking: Add short bursts of brisk walking to your regular route.
-For example, using time, add 30 seconds of fast walking between five minutes at normal pace.
-Or by distance, every few houses or blocks, pick up the pace.
-Then slow down for your recovery.
+- Vary your walking speed.
+Add short bursts of brisk walking to your regular route.
+You can measure these bursts by time or distance.
+For example, add 30 seconds of quick walking after every five minutes at normal pace.
+Or pick up the pace every few houses or blocks, and then slow down for your recovery.

-- Running: Run hard for one minute and then jog slowly for two minutes.
+- Vary your running speed.
+Run hard for one minute and then jog slowly for two minutes.
 Repeat until you reach your goal time.
-Or exercise on a hilly route.
+Or run on a hilly route to include both uphill intervals and downhill recovery time.

 Some possible benefits of interval training include:

-- Burns more calories and fat.
-Vigorous activity takes more energy than moderate activity.
-So 30 minutes of interval training burns more calories than 30 minutes at a steady pace.
-It may also boost your post-workout metabolism.
+- Burns more calories.
+High-intensity activity takes more energy.
+So, 30 minutes of interval training burns more calories than 30 minutes at a steady pace.
+Even after your more intense interval, your body is still using more oxygen.
+The more oxygen your body uses, the more calories it burns.

-- Tackles boredom.
-Intervals can freshen up your workout routine.
+- Keeps you from getting bored.
+By adding in some variety, intervals can freshen up your workout routine.

 Be careful before amping up your workout